 Prender’s previous assignments within Textron Systems include serving as Program Director for Small & Medium Endurance UAS, where he was responsible for engineering, research and development, production and logistics support of the Aerosonde® Mk 4.7 Small UAS.
-He also was a Project Engineer for several Shadow® 200 Tactical UAS programs.
+He also was a Project Engineer on the Shadow® 200 Tactical UAS program.
 His experienced includes systems-of-systems design, development, integration, transitioning development programs to production and leading teams through complex programs.
-Prender has been with Textron Systems for 12 years.
+Prender has been with Textron Systems for more than 14 years.

 Prior to joining the company, Prender served as the team leader for technology analysis and agreement formation at TRSG in Gaithersburg, MD.
 In this role, he supported the technology transfer initiatives of U.S. Department of Defense labs such as the U.S. Army Research Lab (ARL) and the Edgewood Chemical and Biological Command (ECBC).